camunda/camunda-docs/docs/components/console/manage-clusters/settings.md

 ## Delete this cluster

 You can _permanently_ delete the selected cluster.
-See [delete your cluster](/components/console/manage-clusters/delete-cluster.md) for additional details.
+See [delete your cluster](/components/console/manage-clusters/delete-cluster.md).

 :::caution
 Deleting a cluster is permanent.
 You cannot reuse a cluster after it has been deleted.